Considerations and Limitations

 • Veeam Explorer for Microsoft SQL Server does not support restore using PowerShell Direct, VIX API or vSphere Automation API.

-• Table-level recovery is supported only for database tables with no external dependencies.
-Tables with external dependencies are tables extended to Microsoft Azure using the Stretch Database functionality and so on.
+• Tables with external dependencies, such as tables extended to Microsoft Entra using the Stretch Database functionality.

 • To restore an encrypted database, consider reading this Veeam Knowledge Base article.